Exam season is inching ever closer, and what better way to prepare than with scientifically proven techniques?

 Leave the others to battle over who's doing the most insane revision marathons, safe in the knowledge that you're focused on a revision plan that is guaranteed to work.

-So what's the plan?
-Well, everyone has a different way of revising, but there are some key revision tactics that work for all of us.
+What's the plan?
+Well, everyone has a different way of revising, but there are some key revision tactics that will work for all of us.

-Break revision into chunks
+1. Break your revision into chunks

 Let's start with your overall approach.
-Should you revise one topic until you feel you know it or should you leave gaps in between learning sessions so revising a topic takes place over a few sessions of, say, half an hour?
+Should you revise one topic until you feel you know it or should you leave gaps between learning sessions so revising a topic takes place over a few sessions of, say, half an hour?

 Professor John Dunlosky’s meta-study comes to a clear conclusion.

+Take breaks and keep going back to your topics.
 This way your brain has to work to recall what you're learning every session and the information is more likely to get stored in your long-term memory.
 In other words, you'll be more likely to remember it in the exam.

 Chunk your revision with our smart study planner

 Test yourself regularly and do it often.
-Be ruthless with yourself - find the gaps in your knowledge and fill them.
+Be ruthless with yourself; find the gaps in your knowledge and fill them.

 It works whatever method of testing you use – flashcards, multiple choice, short answers – and it works even if you’re testing yourself using a different format from the exam.

-So why is testing so effective?
+Why is testing so effective?
 It seems there are two reasons.

-Firstly, the act of testing involves retrieving information from long-term memory – the answer you need but also some related information.
+Firstly, the act of testing involves retrieving information from long-term memory – the answer you need but also related information.
 Pathways in the brain are created that link information and make it easier the next time you need the information.

-Find flashcards, crosswords, notes and quizzes to test yourself here
+Find flashcards, crosswords, notes and quizzes to test yourself

-So how can you put these three pieces of advice together?
+How can you put these three pieces of advice together?
 Let’s say you're learning an important topic.
 You might allocate five revision sessions for this, each half an hour long and a few days apart.

-In this way you’ve used all these three techniques: spaced practice, active learning and testing.
+This way, you’ve used all these three techniques: spaced practice, active learning and testing.